cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 transmitted between user and server, integrating OPAQUE with TLS 1.3 is relatively straightforward and follows essentially the same approach as with SIGMA-I in {{SecSigma}}.
-Specifically, one reuses the Diffie-Hellman exchange from TLS and uses the user's private key PrivU retrieved from the server as a signature key for TLS client authentication.
+Specifically, one reuses the Diffie-Hellman exchange from TLS and uses the user's private key skU retrieved from the server as a signature key for TLS client authentication.
 The integrated protocol will have as its first message the TLS's Client Hello augmented with user account information and with the DH-OPRF first